Same-sex marriage in Chile: Agreement with the Inter-American Commission of Human Rights

-On 17 December 2017, Sebastián Piñera was re-elected president.
-Though personally opposed to same-sex marriage, Piñera said he would respect the April 2015 agreement with the Inter-American Commission of Human Rights, saying that "Chile's international commitments will be fulfilled".
-In the wake of a January 2018 Inter-American Court of Human Rights ruling requiring signatory nations to the American Convention on Human Rights to recognize same-sex marriage, MOVILH urged Piñera to implement and abide by the decision.
+On 17 December 2017, Sebastián Piñera was re-elected president of Chile.
+Though personally opposed to same-sex marriage at the time, Piñera said he would respect the April 2015 agreement with the Inter-American Commission of Human Rights, saying that "Chile's international commitments will be fulfilled".
+In the wake of a January 2018 Inter-American Court of Human Rights advisory opinion that parties to the American Convention on Human Rights should grant same-sex couples "accession to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage", MOVILH urged Piñera to implement and abide by the decision.
 In early March 2018, a spokesperson for the Piñera Administration announced that passing the same-sex marriage bill would not be a priority, but that the Piñera Government would not veto or oppose it.
 In early April 2018, the Inter-American Commission of Human Rights summoned the Chilean Government to a meeting to discuss the status of the measures included in the agreement reached in April 2015.
 The meeting took place in the Dominican Republic on 3 May 2018.
-The government informed the Commission that it would continue to respect the April 2015 agreement.
+The government informed the Commission that it would continue to respect the agreement.
 On 17 May 2018, the International Day Against Homophobia, Transphobia and Biphobia, Piñera signed the agreement and pledged to continue the work of the previous administration in legalizing same-sex marriage.

 Parliamentary debate and approval

 Committee debate on the same-sex marriage bill resumed on 9 January 2019, and continued in May.
-In May 2019, Senate president Jaime Quintana said that the same-sex marriage bill, along with a bill permitting same-sex couples to adopt, would have priority in the Senate agenda.
+In May 2019, Senate President Jaime Quintana said that the bill, along with a bill permitting same-sex couples to adopt, would have priority in the Senate agenda.
 In July 2019, upon assuming his role as chairman of the Constitution Committee, Senator Felipe Harboe began fast-tracking the procedure of the same-sex marriage bill, as opposition parties announced their intention to push for debate in Congress before going into recess in February 2020.
-On 15 January 2020, the bill was approved at its first reading in the Senate by 22 votes to 16 and was sent to the Senate Constitutional Commission.
-In October 2020, it was reported that the commission had approved 29 of the articles in the bill, with 27 remaining to be approved.
+On 15 January 2020, the bill was approved at first reading in the Senate by 22 votes to 16.
+In October 2020, it was reported that the Constitution Committee had approved 29 of the articles in the bill, with 27 remaining to be approved.